jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

 ### Sink - Constant coefficiency
 Create a contaminant/species sink with a constant generation/removal rate.\
 A constant coefficiency sink with a default name of `_SinkCsCcf_?` is created, where `?` is the number of constant coefficiency sink created.\
-The generation rate is calculated by:
+The removal rate is calculated by:
 $$R_\alpha(t) = mult \cdot ctrl \cdot G - mult \cdot ctrl \cdot R \cdot C_\alpha(t)$$
 $R_\alpha(t)$ = Sink strength at time $t$ [$kg_\alpha /s$]\
 $G$ = Generation rate [$kg_\alpha /s$]\